-The film Jurassic World 2 premieres in June.
-The current ride will close on September 3, 2018, to be transformed into the next-generation “Jurassic World Ride,” a reimagined telling of the ground-breaking adventure.
+The Jurassic World ride closed on September 3, 2018, to be transformed into the next-generation “Jurassic World Ride,” a reimagined telling of the ground-breaking adventure.
 Features will include the introduction of never-before-seen dinosaurs.

-It's not a ride, but Hello Kitty-themed merchandise will be coming to Universal and Hello Kitty herself will show up to greet guests.
+It's not a ride, but Hello Kitty-themed merchandise arrived at Universal and Hello Kitty herself show sup to greet guests.

-Universal is also partnering with Netflix to bring Stranger Things to life during Halloween Horror Nights.
+Universal also partnered with Netflix to bring Stranger Things to life during Halloween Horror Nights.